irishakarpova/config-nested-tab-bar/README.md

 })}
  ```

-Now I display set of tabs belongs to current parentId.
+Now I display a set of tabs belongs to the current parentId.
 Some of the tabs labels might be complex and use the second row.
 In this way, I need dynamic control for displaying correctly.
 I am using The Html-to-react module to get JSX and implement some logic.

 ```